likoz2/Lectures/CSharp/PaperWork/introduction.md

   }
 }
 ```
-In full context would look like this:
+In a full context would look like this:
 ```csharp
 public class Player {
   private int hp;